 This handbook contains policies, procedures, and program requirements for the Master of Information Management program at the College of Information Studies of the University of Maryland, College Park.

-Questions about information contained in this handbook should be directed to the Student Services Office at 301-405-2038 or email ischooladvisors@umd.edu.
+Questions about information contained in this handbook should be directed to the Student Services Office iSchoolAdvisors@umd.edu.

 General University Information

 Conditional Graduate Student Status